TonyPhipps/SIEM/Matrix/Signature-Structure.md

 The base components that provide business logic, display, and notification.
 - Include the expected source log makeup and example.
 - Use a word like "Suspicious" to indicate that the fidelity is lower, therefore some false positives may result.
-- Group alerts/queries into a single use case when they share common objectives/recommended response actions.
+- Group alerts/queries into a single Playbooks when they share common objectives/recommended response actions.

 ### Alert [Name]